 Goat Keeping Pilot Program

 On February 2, 2021, City Council approved a new pilot program to permit miniature goats on residential properties.
-The pilot program will run from March 1, 2021 to March 1, 2023, with 10 permits offered through a lottery.
+The pilot program will run from March 1, 2021 to March 1, 2023, with 10 permits offered.
 The terms of the program include:

 - Only disbudded female miniature goats will be allowed (24.5-inches tall at withers)